yalmip/yalmip.github.io/_examples/moresos.md

   teaser: sospositive.png
 ---

-This example accompanies the following paper
+>This example accompanies the paper [Löfberg 2009].

->>paper fullwidth<<
-bibtexsummary:[reference.bib,Löfberg:2009]
->><<

-Sum-of-squares has recently become a fairly well-established technique to attack problems involving polynomial constraints and objective functions {[reference.bib,Parrilo:2003]}.
+Sum-of-squares has recently become a fairly well-established technique to attack problems involving polynomial constraints and objective functions [Parrilo 2003].
 However, although sum-of-squares converts the original, theoretically intractable, polynomial problem to an SDP which can be solved using convex optimization, the problems that are generated are often huge, and numerically ill-conditioned.

 In this example, we will take a look at features in YALMIP to address these issues.

 ### Pre-processing

 Sum-of-squares problems grow large very fast, so structure exploitation is needed for anything but small academic examples.
 YALMIP implements a couple of strategies to do this.
 Let us solve a simple problem where we first turn off all pre-processing.

 ````matlab
 x = sdpvar(1,1);
 y = sdpvar(1,1);